-If students want to withdraw from a bachelor's or master's thesis, the student(s) must withdraw from assessment in Studentweb and also send an email to both the course coordinator, or supervisor, and study advisor.
+If students want to withdraw from a bachelor's or master's thesis, the student(s) must withdraw from assessment in Studentweb and also send an email to both the supervisor(s), and study adviser.
+Oral notification of withdrawal is not valid.